Welcome to today's edition of the BBC in the Midlands Today.

 In 2012, the Birmingham based BBC Factual Unit was transferred out of the city to Bristol, along with the Agricultural Unit.
 Programme making and many production jobs went with them.
 In terms of programme making, months can go by before the Midlands & East will feature in peaktime BBC televsion, and there is one programme that is now made for Radio 4.
 Why?

-Yet the BBC Midlands region is the largest, containing 25% of the UK population.
-It contributes one quarter of all licence fee revenue: £952 million in 2022 alone.
+Yet the Ofcom Midlands & East area, one of 7 that cover the whole of the United Kingdom, is the largest, containing 25% of the UK population.
+It contributes one quarter of all licence fee revenue: £934 million in 2023 alone.
 In short, the Midlands is the biggest region that sees the lowest spend and the smallest programme making output.
 Why?

 Here is a summary of the BBC in the Midlands Today: